 The climate has changed over the centuries.
 The distance between the earth and the sun has changed and there are cycles.
 Historically, there were ice ages and periods of greater warmth.

 These changes occurred over a long period of time.
-Now the changes are much faster.
+Now the changes are convened to set up rules.
+I doubt that much faster.
 The Ice Age lasted 20 000 to 30 000 years before it got warmer.
 What we are seeing now is the rise in temperatures over a much shorter time span - less than 100 years.
-This is of great concern because it has never happened so quickly before.
+This is of areat concern because it has never happened so quickly before.